MicrosoftDocs/Viva/Viva/insights/Tutorials/seller-success.md

 **Q4.** This email contains charts that describe my workplace behavior.
 Where did this data come from?

 A4.
-On a weekly basis, Workplace Analytics receives from Microsoft 365 a copy of the preceding week's collaboration data about the emails, meetings, calls, and chats that took place.
-Also, the admins in your organization regularly upload two sets of data to Workplace Analytics: organizational data (descriptive data about employees), and CRM data (for example, customer account information, sales records, and purchasing history).
-Workplace Analytics then processes these data streams together to uncover the insights that it presents to you in the seller-insights email.
+On a weekly basis, the advanced insights app receives from Microsoft 365 a copy of the preceding week's collaboration data about the emails, meetings, calls, and chats that took place.
+Also, the admins in your organization regularly upload two sets of data to the app: organizational data (descriptive data about employees), and CRM data (for example, customer account information, sales records, and purchasing history).
+The app then processes these data streams together to uncover the insights that it presents to you in the seller-insights email.

 **Q5.** Who else can see this data about me?